 Cost factors we review before quoting

-- • Accessibility of ductwork in multi-family units
+- • Accessibility of ductwork and air handler

 - • Presence of mold or biological growth requiring sanitization

-- • Need for additional repairs or duct sealing
+- • Need for duct sealing or minor repairs

 Useful next steps